-The Best Online Photo Printing Services of 2018

-The Best Online Photo Printing Services of 2018By Sarah Kovac and Jackson Ruckar
+The Best Online Photo Printing Services of 2022

-There’s something about holding a photo in your hands.
-That we can purchase a tangible object to remind us of a special time, place, experience, or person, might be one of the most meaningful developments of this age of technological advancement.
-Memories can live on forever, thanks to the photograph.
+There’s something about holding a photo in your hands that digital photos can't match.
+That we can purchase a tangible image to photo paper or into a greeting card to remind us of a special time might be one of the most meaningful developments of this age of technological advancement.

 But it matters which photo service you choose.
-After months of research, and multiple photo product orders from 10 different online photo services, we found that not all photo services are going to deliver the same quality of products.
-While most gave us reprints that were not terrible, some definitely were terrible, and some were way better than the rest.
+After months of research, and multiple photo product orders from 10 different online printing services, we found that not all photo services are going to deliver the same quality of products.

-In the end, Shutterfly is the service that we would entrust to create our most special photo products.
-Not only does it offer a gigantic variety of photo products and gifts, the quality was superb across all of our tests.
+In the end, Shutterfly is the service that we would entrust to create top quality photo prints.
+Not only does it offer a gigantic variety of photo print options and gifts, but the quality was also superb across all of our tests.

 Shutterfly

-Shutterfly offers a huge variety of print and gift options, its prices are reasonable, and its photo quality is excellent, catapulting this online photo printing service leaps and bounds ahead of all the other services we tested.

-Across the board, Shutterfly sent back brighter, lighter prints, which meant tiny details were visible, even in the small wallet-size images.
+Across the board, Shutterfly sent back the top-quality photo prints.
+They were brighter, lighter prints, which meant tiny details were visible, even in the small wallet-size images.
 Those details were lost in all the other services’ prints we tested.

-Great quality was the uniting thread across all the Shutterfly products we ordered: wallets, 4x6s, 8x10s, a photo book, and a 20x30 poster.
+Great quality was the uniting thread across all the Shutterfly products we ordered: wallets, 4x6s, 8x10s, a photo book, and a 20x30 poster, with a number of paper options.
 The poster was also packaged really well and arrived in perfect shape.

-But of course the Shutterfly product lineup is much more extensive than just prints and photo books.
-It offers a huge variety of customizable holiday cards, invitations, calendars, home decor, and even specialty items for kids and pets.
+But of course, the Shutterfly product lineup is much more extensive than just prints and photo books.
+It offers a huge variety of customizable holiday cards, invitations, calendars, canvas prints, home decor, and even specialty items for kids and pets.
 That’s right, you can finally order your dog that custom T-shirt.

-And if you’re looking for a great photo book, you can design your own from its many styles and sizes, or for $9.99 there's a “Make My Book” service.
+And if you’re looking for a great photo book, you can design your own from its many styles and sizes, or from $29.99 there's a “Make My Book” service.
 Make My Book allows you to hire a Shutterfly designer to take your photos and turn them into a beautiful book within three business days.
 You receive the final design, add any finishing touches, and pay for the book only if you decide to order the finished product.

 We were impressed with Shutterfly.
 It delivers awesome prints and photo products, and it has a great website and app.
 But if you’re willing to sacrifice a little (not much) quality and a lot of photo product options, you can save money with our budget pick: Amazon Prints.

 The Amazon Prints offerings are pretty basic, but the photo quality is respectable, the price is reasonable, and prints can be mailed to you for free.

 The Amazon Photos app can automatically back up photos from your phone or tablet’s camera roll for easy ordering later (and a little peace of mind that your memories are stored in the cloud).
 Amazon also provides unlimited photo storage space for free with a Prime membership.

 Since Amazon Prints doesn’t offer wallet-size images, we couldn't compare the quality of these smaller photos to that of the other services.
 But if you’re looking for standard sizes and good-looking prints at a decent price, Amazon is a good choice.
 It also offers a basic selection of other services including photo books, invitations, enlargements, holiday cards, calendars, and announcements.

-Note: Editor's note:After our testing, Adorama rebranded itself to become Printique.
-We have not yet tested the service under the new branding.